b4stet/forensic_as_code/readme.md

 - Everyone can write its notebook, so that peers can view the code that led to the finding, maybe identify a mistake, get a new idea to continue the analysis
 - We don't need to stop analyzing to write some notes for peers: anyone can browse the notebooks on the go and adjust where to put the efforts on.
 - The analysis can be reproduced: just load the kernel, and execute cells
-- We can also add new columns to ease the filtering or to save important events as we progress
+- We can also add new columns to ease the filtering, to save important events as we progress, to add a custom comment
 - We can create visualizations directly from the data
-- We can test and get instant feedback of our result, to only keep what is relevant for the case
+- We can test and get instant feedback of our result, and only keep what is relevant for the case
 - We can have text cells to attach a note about a finding: notes, data and results are centralized

 The write-ups are more detailed than in a real investigation to explain both Pandas capabilities and the interpretation of artifacts.